I don’t know what to expect!

 Can I transfer my booking to another course?

-Up until the week of the course, we offer free transfers if you are unable to attend on the date that you have booked for.
+Up until 2 weeks before your course, we offer free transfers if you are unable to attend on the date that you have booked for.
+For residential courses we require 4 weeks notice.
 Just get in touch with your details.
+During the 2 weeks prior to the event, we unfortunately cannot offer transfers or refunds.
+For details about refunds, please see our Cancellation Policy.

 I don’t have transport.
 Can I still come along?